Monitor the Activity of Your Microsoft Access/Jet Engine Databases in Real-Time

 Log User Connections to a Database

-stored in a table in a separate log database.
+stored in a table in a log database you specify.
+The data is in MS Access

 Prevent New Connections to Your Microsoft Access Database